 Students have a weekly online reading assignment (hosted by SurveyMonkey.com), where they answer questions based on reading their textbook, material covered in previous lectures, opinion questions, and/or asking (anonymous) questions or making (anonymous) comments.
 Full credit is given for completing the online reading assignment before next week's lecture, regardless if whether their answers are correct/incorrect.
 Selected results/questions/comments are addressed by the instructor at the start of the following lecture.

-The following questions were asked on reading textbook chapters and previewing presentations on reflection and refraction.
+The following questions were asked on reading textbook chapters and previewing a presentation on redirecting light (reflection and refraction).

 Selected/edited responses are given below.

 Describe what you understand from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically demonstrate your level of understanding.